The Virginia Tech Coaching Files: Ty Howle

 - Brenton Strange: Earned Third Team All-Big Ten Honors in 2022 after catching 32 passes for 362 yards and five touchdowns.
 Strange was selected in the second round of the 2023 NFL Draft by the Jacksonville Jaguars.

-- Theo Johnson: Under Howle's watch, Johnson consistently made a larger and larger impact in Penn State's offense.
+- Theo Johnson: Under Howle's watch, Johnson's impact at Penn State grew larger every year.
 Johnson caught 34 passes for 341 yards and seven touchdowns in 2023, catching the attention of the New York Giants, who drafted Johnson in the fourth round the following spring.

 - Tyler Warren: In four seasons under Howle, Warren caught 153 passes for 1,839 yards and 19 touchdowns.
 Warren also rushed for four touchdowns in 2024, adding to his historic season that culminated in him being named a First Team All-American, winning the John Mackey Award, and being drafted in the first round of the 2025 NFL Draft.